emmabindi/localvore/README.md

 - jquery upgrade broke my hamburger menu
 - cart implementation
 - use of Stripe and webhooks for first time (ultrahook api)
+- use of Google Maps API, MapBox and Leaflet javascript library - learning to understand and debug new types of errors
+- Heroku deployment - database reset and familiarity with new commands

 Points
 - use of partials to ensure code is dry: image-logic partial to handle the conditional treatment of whether photo is uploaded and if not, to display a default sketch image - affects index and show views